quintbro/Climbing_and_Climate/README.rst

     new_data = pc.scrape_mp(df = climbs, crawl_delay = 60)

-The additional data used in the demo.ipynb was collected from UtahWeatherStations.gov and mapsofworld.com
+The additional data used in the demo.ipynb was collected from <https://www.UtahWeatherStations.gov>`_ and <https://www.mapsofworld.com>`_